isamir909/Project-5-Ecommerce-Site/README.md

-# Shopping Cart Application - Feature Implementation Outline
+# Ecommerce-Site Application - Feature Implementation Outline

-This outline provides a clear and structured approach for implementing the four main features of the shopping cart application: User, Product, Cart, and Order.
+This outline provides a clear and structured approach for implementing the four main features of the Ecommerce-Site application: User, Product, Cart, and Order.
 Each feature includes specific models and associated APIs to handle operations such as creating users, products, carts, and orders, as well as updating and retrieving relevant information.

 ## Feature I - User